sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;Templates

+We ship with 2 templates to help you get started.
+We reccomend using these as starting points and modifying them to fit your use-case.

 **Welcome Template**

+This template is kind of a showcase of MJML and mailing features, including a responsive hero image, bulleted list, and custom google font with fallbacks.

 <img width="600" alt="Mailing Welcome email template" src="https://user-images.githubusercontent.com/609038/179326104-37a01d2a-9ea0-4cda-b6fe-4fc86ec2dfe9.jpg">

 **Transactional Template**

+This is a simpler template for text-based transactional emails.

 <img width="600" alt="Mailing text email template" src="https://user-images.githubusercontent.com/609038/179326123-8f7a252b-2541-42b9-b14d-e62a2835ce9e.jpg">